 Chapman State Park

 The 805-acre Chapman State Park includes the 68-acre Chapman Lake on the West Branch of Tionesta Creek.
-Adjacent to state game lands and Allegheny National Forest, Chapman is an oasis of recreational facilities in a vast area of wilderness.
+Adjacent to state game lands and the Allegheny National Forest, Chapman is an oasis of recreational facilities in a vast area of wilderness.

 Hiking - Biking - Picnicking - Swimming - Boating - Fishing - Hunting - Education - Cross-country Skiing - Snowmobiling - Sledding - Ice Fishing - Ice Skating - Organized Group Tenting - Yurts - Camping Cottages - Camping

 Picnicking: The main picnic area is by the beach and overlooks the lake.
 Five picnic pavilions may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.
 Pavilions #1-4 are ADA accessible.

 Make a reservation.